 The notary verifies your identity, you sign electronically, and they apply their digital notary seal.
 Done in about 15 minutes.

 Why notarization?
 Georgia law requires claim authorization forms (CDR-2) to be notarized to protect property owners from fraud.
 Remote online notarization (RON) is fully accepted by the GA Department of Revenue per Administrative Notice ADMIN-2025-03.
+Proof is our referral partner; Reclaim earns a commission at no extra cost to you.

 Common Questions